 3. Use Reusable Bags

 You can buy reusable bags in a lot of shops now, and you don’t even have to go for the branded ones.
 If you’re feeling more fashion-forward, there are a lot of gorgeous grocery totes on the market.
-And if you’re handy, you can even sew your own.
-There are many simple patterns out there, and you can reuse old fabric or clothing you may have around the house.
+And if you’re handy, you can even crochet one using the plastic bags you already have on hand.

 4. Buy Items in Glass Bottles